saadhussain01306/handoff-stations-ns2/README.md

 2. **Simulation Parameters**: Several simulation parameters are set, including the number of base stations (`num_bs`), the number of users (`num_users`), simulation time in seconds (`sim_time`), and the interval between user movements in seconds (`movement_interval`).

-3. **Hand-off Count Initialization**: `handoff_count` variable is initialized to keep track of the number of hand-offs that occur during the simulation.
+3. **Hand-off Count Initialization**: `handOPIoff_count` variable is initialized to keep track of the number of hand-offs that occur during the simulation.

 4. **Base Station and User Initialization**:
    - Base stations (`bs`) are randomly positioned within the coverage area (0,100) using a loop.